A bit about art-beat, and good causes August 2025 update

 Talking of navigation ...

-Regardless of the device you are using, the Home page displays a horizontal, narrow grey squiggle (aka "String Theory") spanning the top of the screen which provides continuity, and connection via a link, with and to the shop.
-Beneath this are displayed examples of website content by way of five images: three linking to main categories "Drawings & Paintings", "Cartoons" and "Nicholas", the first two of which offer drop-down lists of sub-categories; and two linking to "Latest" and a randomly selected sub-category.
+Regardless of the device you are using, the Home page displays a horizontal, narrow grey squiggle (aka "String Theory") spanning the top of the screen which provides continuity, and connection via a link, to each online shop.
+Beneath said squiggle are the links "Home", "Drawings & Paintings", "Cartoons", "Nicholas", "Shops", "About" and "Blog".
+Beneath these links are displayed examples of art-beat content by way of five images: three linking to main categories "Drawings & Paintings", "Cartoons" and "Nicholas", the first two of which offer drop-down lists of sub-categories; and two linking to "Latest" and a randomly selected sub-category.
 Alternative navigation is available by selecting from a list of main categories which, on a desktop computer, appear in a horizontal row sandwiched between the aforementioned squiggle and five images; and on a smartphone via a standard navigation bar in the top right corner of the screen.
-Use this method if you want to see "About", "Shop" and "Blog".
+Use this method if you want to see "Shops", "About" and "Blog".
 Just to add that on selection "Drawings and Paintings" can be viewed by "Theme" rather than the (roughly) reverse chronological order default.

 Nicholas

-Pictures appear here drawn / painted by my late brother during weekly sessions with the art group at New Direction in Stafford.
+Pictures appear here drawn / painted by my late brother during weekly sessions with the art group at New Directions in Stafford, a charity founded in 2013 to support adults with learning disabilities.
 He received excellent support from staff there, including Kim Walker, and derived a great deal of satisfaction from being involved in the creation of an end product that he could take home and show to his Mum, family and friends.
 R.I.P.
 Nicholas, who passed away on July 12th 2021.

 A few words of warning